herickson3/12Factor/boil-down.md

   - build
   - start

+Don't write to disk

+note:
 Across writes that is
 writing to disk is ok
 - from one write to another is not
 - it may not be there next time
 Any long term data goes to a backing service
 - DB, Cache, S3

+Read inputs from the environment

+Write logs to stdout/stderr